Five Mobile Phone Security Tips You Should Know

 Chances are you take your mobile phone with you everywhere.
 It contains your address book, browser history and work information.
 There are family photos, the contents of your emails, all your text messages and possibly far more private, confidential data including banking and credit card information.
 Follow these mobile phone security tips to ensure it is secure!

 Here are five mobile phone security tips that you should know.
-Whether you use an iPhone, Android, Blackberry or other Smartphone, you should remember these tips.
+Whether you use an iPhone, Android, Blackberry or other smartphone, remember these tips.

-Consider using a password both to access the device itself and additional passwords for any applications that may contain personal (or business) information.
-Yes, these should be different passwords.
+Use a strong password to access the device and additional, different passwords to access any applications that may contain personal (or business) information.
 Remember, the use of a password (or numeric PIN) prevents a thief from making unwanted calls and texts from your phone and from accessing your data.
-Odds are, that is why many devices are taken in the first place.
-There is no excuse not to do this.
-Note that some devices, such as an iPhone, allow you to have a “auto-destruct” option.
-That is, if someone attempts to guess the password and gets it wrong, say 8 times, the information contained on the phone is deleted.
+Note that some devices, such as an iPhone, allow an “auto-destruct” option.
+That is, if someone attempts the password incorrectly a specified number of times, such as 10, the phone – including all personal information – is wiped.

 As with your Mac or PC, Smartphones have periodic updates.
 These may include the latest security patches and fixes the company has to offer.
 If you have an “app phone” such as iPhone or Android, remember to update your apps as well.

-As you use your device for more and more tasks, it becomes easy to forget the variety and volume of information it can contain.
-Work information, passwords, credit card details.
-If you do keep these on your device, take advantage of secure wallet applications and other security tools available to more securely protect them.
+As you use your device for more and more tasks, it becomes easy to forget the variety and volume of information it contains.
+Work information, passwords, and credit card details.
+If you do keep these on your device, take advantage of secure wallet applications and other security tools available to securely protect them.

 Do not leave your device unattended.
 Remember, whether you acquired the device under a phone contract or paid for it upfront, most smartphones cost between $200 – $600.
 The devices themselves have value to the bad guys.